 Since Seasonal Affective Disorder doesn’t start until after the age of 20, it can easily sneak up without much warning.
 For me, this was the case when I was in my early 20s.
 I was hit square in the face by this beast.
 Though not everyone will experience all of these symptoms, those who suffer from SAD can agree that they’re affected by some of these.

 - loss of interest in activities once enjoyed

 - sluggishness or agitation

 This treatment has shown to be the best way to minimize symptoms of SAD.
 These are much stronger than regular light bulbs and the light is delivered at different wavelengths.
 Spending 20 minutes a day exposed to strong artificial light can help reset circadian rhythms by suppressing the body’s melatonin release.
 “We conclude that immediate improvement in mood can be detected after the first session of light with exposures as short as 20 minutes” These boxes range in price but some are fairly inexpensive and effective.
 This is the one I own.

-I have to admit I’ve never heard of this before starting this research.
+I have to admit I’d never heard of this before starting this research.
 It’s a really cool concept and I was eager to get one myself.
 The idea is that bright light will gradually wake you up and suppress your body’s melatonin production, increasing cortisol and helping you to naturally rise.
-Research concludes that “dawn simulation is similarly effective to bright light in the treatment of winter depression”.
-Check this one our here.
+The research concludes that “dawn simulation is similarly effective to bright light in the treatment of winter depression”.
+Check this one out here.